smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.0.3 =
+Bumped the Authenticator block version to invalidate cached frontend assets—ensures the updated view.js is loaded.
+No functional changes.

 = 1.0.2 =
 Pro features for an already‑connected site can now be edited even if the WordPress administrator is not logged in to wpsuite.io.
 Fixed [gatey] shortcode: the screen, variation, and colormode attributes are now honoured (previously only the pattern defaults were shown).